This post may contain affiliate links. Please see our disclosure policy.

 Notes on Yield & Storage

-Plan on 4-6 servings.
-My family of 4 demolished this pot of Mexican Spaghetti.
+- Note on Serving Size: My family of 4 adults demolished this pot of Mexican Spaghetti.
 But if you are feeding younger children or teens with smaller appetites, you are likely to get closer to 6 servings.

-Leftovers (if you have any!) keep well for up to 3 days in the fridge.
+- Refrigerate Leftovers: Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the microwave in a heat-safe dish, covered with a damp paper towel to prevent drying out.

 More Easy One-Pot Dinner Recipes